 We are WordPress custom theme developers and never use off-the-shelf themes or templates, so all of our WordPress sites are unique in look and functionality.

-Sensoria Festival Website and Shop
+Sensoria Festival Website with Shop, News and Events.

 We have been working with Sheffield’s festival of music, film and digital art for a long time.
 They were one of the first clients to make use of the WordPress platform and have stuck with it ever since.